sedadna/sedadna.github.io/category/events.md

 <h3 class="section-title underline">Upcoming Event</h3>

 <p> Join us for the second sedaDNA scientific society meeting in Tromsø, Norway, on the 24-25th of June 2025!
-Early bird registration opens early December 2024, in the meantime you can register your interest and stay tuned for updates [here](https://forms.office.com/e/a1jH6wzNF3).
+Early bird registration opens early December 2024, in the meantime you can register your interest and stay tuned for updates by filling <a href="(https://forms.office.com/e/a1jH6wzNF3)">this form</a>.

 <br>